 - 1 teaspoon red pepper flakes

 - 2 teaspoons cumin

 - 1 tsp ground coriander

 - canola, sunflower, or grapeseed oil for frying (do not use olive oil)

 - serve with diced tomatoes, onions, pita, and tzatziki

 Drain chickpeas.
-Too a food processor, add chickpeas, onions, parsley, cilantro, salt, red pepper flakes, garlic, and cumin.
-Process until blended but not pureed.
+Using a food processor, add chickpeas, onions, parsley, cilantro, salt, red pepper flakes, garlic, and cumin.
+Pulse until blended but not pureed.